RichCoursera/gettingandcleaningcoursera/CodeBook.md

 (you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)

-##Annex
-If you used any code in the codebook that had the echo=FALSE attribute post this here (make sure you set the results parameter to 'hide' as you do not want the results to show again)

 ###
 ######Body acceleration on the x axis mean()
 ######Body acceleration on the y axis mean()